 The utility company must authorize this connection to receive approval to interconnect.
 In addition, the solar panels and equipment must meet specific qualifications to ensure the proper voltage, power quality, and reliability.

-Therefore, interconnection management can be relatively complex, especially for larger projects.
+Therefore, solar interconnection management can be relatively complex, especially for larger projects.
 However, utility interconnection might not be much more complicated for small commercial projects than residential solar installations.

-Not correctly identifying all the costs related to interconnection can result in numerous change orders and can increase the total cost of the solar system.
+Not correctly identifying all the costs related to solar interconnection can result in numerous change orders and can increase the total cost of the solar system.
 This can lead to dissatisfied customers and delays.

-The Commercial Interconnection Process
+The Commercial Solar Interconnection Process

 In the United States, state-level public utility commissions (PUCs) create interconnection policies that utility companies and solar installers must follow.
 Many states have also enacted safety requirements based on IEEE 1547 and UL 1741 standards.